 Welcome to the Web site of Derek Penwell, author of Outlandish: An Unlikely Messiah, a Messy Ministry, and a Call to Mobilize from Chalice Press.
 Outlandish asks the question: "What if you found out that the way Jesus is represented by popular Christianity gets him exactly backwards, reinforcing the narrative of power and success that his life and ministry challenged?"
 This book takes a careful look at Jesus’ life, ministry, death, and resurrection, arguing that, taken together, they show not only the cost of following him, but how following his counterintuitive lead can transform the world—not with the superstars who lead charmed lives, but with the people nobody in their right mind would expect

-Derek writes stuff, making this an author's site.
-And since you brought it up, Derek has a book coming out in 2014, The Mainliner's Guide to the Post-Denominational World.
+Derek is also the author of The Mainliner's Guide to the Post-Denominational World, also by Chalice Press.
 It's a book that offers the paradoxical answer to the question about whether the Protestant Mainline is dying: Yes.
 So, the only thing left to do is to quit trying to hang on.

 Derek writes other stuff, like his blog here, his column at The Good Men Project, and over at the Huffington Post, where he offers up a regular smackdown to injustice and religious hypocrisy, and pontificates wildly and presumptuously on what declining churches should quit doing.